Becoming Jane: Accolades

-Impact and legacy
+Influence and legacy

 Becoming Jane and the 2008 BBC serial Sense and Sensibility have been credited with "renew[ing] interest" in Jane Austen's House Museum in Chawton.
 According to Robin Bischert, the chief executive of Bath Tourism Plus, Bath, Somerset gained "more than £150,000 worth of free media exposure" in the wake of Becoming Jane and Persuasion, a 2007 television production adapted from another Austen novel.
 As the city is heavily associated with Austen, the company took advantage of Becoming Janes release in order to celebrate the author and her writings.
 In late September 2007, Bath launched the seventh Jane Austen festival, which included a parade of people in Regency costumes, readings, tours, and discussions about the author.
 In addition, the city offered events such as Tea with Mr. Darcy to mark the release of the Becoming Jane DVD.